Sv443/YTInfoBot/README.md

   - `/settings list`
     Shows a list of all available user settings and their current values.
   - `/settings set <name> new_value:<value>`
-    If no new_value argument is provided, the value of the current setting will be shown.
-    Otherwise, that setting is changed to the given value.
+    Changes the setting with the given name (see autocomplete) to the given value.
   - `/settings reset`
     Resets the settings to the default values.
     Shows a confirmation before actually resetting.